LOADING ...

 you consider yourself a fighter at heart

-Or somebody that only reacts they back is against the wall?
+Or somebody that reacts when they back is against the wall?

 I to think that at every opportunity

-I've ever been threatened with resistance it's met with resistance.
+ever been threatened with resistance it's been met with resistance.

-You know what I'm saying, it's in my to fight back
+You know what I'm saying, it's in my veins to fight

-In this country a black man only have 5 years we can exhibit maximum strength
+In this country a black man have like 5 years we can exhibit maximum strength

-While you still strong or while you still lift weights,
+you still strong or while you still wanna lift weights,

 While you still wanna back.

-'Cause once you turn 30 it's like they take the heart and out of a man
+'Cause once you turn 30 it's like take the heart and soul out of a man

 And if you believe me you can look around,

-You see no loud mouth 30-year old muthafuckas
+You don't see no mouth 30-year old muthafuckas

-That's crazy, because me one of your offspring of the legacy you left behind
+That's crazy, because me being one of your of the legacy you left behind

-I can truly tell you that there's nothing but goin' on
+I can truly tell you that nothing but turmoil goin' on

-So I wanted to ask you what you think is the for me and my generation today?
+So I to ask you what you think is the future for me and my generation today?

-And next it's a riot there's gonna be bloodshed for real
+And next time it's a riot gonna be bloodshed for real

-I think American think we was just playing and it's be some more playing
+I think American think we was just playing and it's gonna be some more

 But it ain't be no playing.

-It's be murder, you know what I'm saying,
+It's gonna be murder, you what I'm saying,

 It's gonna be like Nat Turner, 1831, up in muthafucka.